- Application Questions

 - University Placement and Transfer Questions

 - Questions about Changing Enrollment Details

 - Arrival and First Day Questions

 Which center is the best for my student to attend?

-Each FLS center has a slightly different atmosphere and environment. if your student prefers an environment near a large city and exciting attractions, he or she may prefer citrus college, las vegas institute, or saint peter’s university. students who want to be in the middle of a metropolitan environment and experience a historic setting will enjoy our boston commons or chestnut hill college locations. if your student is looking for a safe, small town feeling and beautiful natural scenery, he or she may prefer tennessee tech university. students who want to be near a beach and enjoy mild temperatures year-round will like the environment at saddleback college.
+Each FLS center has a slightly different atmosphere and environment.
+If your student prefers an environment near a large city and exciting attractions, he or she may prefer Citrus College or Saint Peter’s University.
+Students who want to be in the middle of a metropolitan environment and experience a historic setting will enjoy our Boston Commons or Chestnut Hill College locations.
+If your student is looking for a safe, small town feeling and enjoy mild temperatures year-round will like the environment at Saddleback College.

 How should I apply?